We are the 111 team.

 - operate the call centre equipment and software

 - use a symptom assessment system to assess callers’ symptoms and direct them to the best care for their needs

 - communicate clearly and efficiently in all kinds of situations

-- give self-care advice over the phone.
+- give self-care advice over the phone

-And once you’ve qualified, you’ll get continuous support to progress to a number of roles within the NHS 111 service and beyond.
+You’ll also get continuous support to progress to a number of roles within the NHS 111 service and beyond.

 You could progress to a leadership role, or specialise in coaching or training new recruits, for example.
 Or you can use it as a stepping-stone into other roles, such as a nurse or paramedic.

 As a clincal adviser, you could become a team leader or an advanced clinical practitioner, or move into senior leadership roles.

 We currently have vacancies across the country - will you answer the call?